Dr. William Ting, Board-Certified Dermatologist

 I have enlarged pores, what are my options for pores size reduction?

 Topical retinoids (such as tretinoin, adapalene or tazoratene) is traditionally recommended to apply on the skin to prevent pore size enlargement.
 However, not everyone can tolerate application of topical retinoids on a regular basis.
-While GenesisPlus can be helpful, Spectra Laser peel arguably is the most potent laser to achieve pore size reduction.
-Spectra Laser peel involves application of lipophilic carbon lotion, which guides the q-switched Nd:Yag laser to target hair follicles and thereby effectively shrink pore size over series of 3 to 5 monthly treatments.
+While Picosure Laser, Ultherapy 1.5mm transducer, and GenesisPlus laser can be quite effective, Spectra Laser peel is unique in its ability to achieve pore size reduction via application of lipophilic carbon lotion, which guides the q-switched Nd:Yag laser to target hair follicles and thereby effectively shrink pore size over series of 5-6 monthly treatments.

 How does photodynamic therapy (PDT) work for acne?

-PDT works through photochemical reaction between Levulan or Metvyxia (naturally-occurring break down compound of red blood cell) and a blue light source (~410nm wavelength) or a red light source (600-700nm) which (1) eradicates p. acnes bacteria which are responsible for triggering inflammation around hair follicles and (2) reduces activities of the oil glands thereby minimizing oily complexion.
-Dr. Ting has treated more than 2,000 patients with photodynamic therapy (PDT) for acne and other indications for the past few years.
+PDT works through photochemical reaction between Levulan (naturally-occurring break down compound of red blood cell) and Blu-U light source (~410nm wavelength) which (1) eradicates p. acnes bacteria which are responsible for triggering inflammation around hair follicles and (2) reduces activities of the oil glands thereby minimizing oily complexion.
+Dr. Ting has treated more than 3,000 patients with photodynamic therapy (PDT) for acne and other indications for the past several years.
 PDT has become a great alternative for patients who wants to augment their conventional therapies of oral antibiotics and topical medicated creams and to avoid Accutane.
-Dr. Ting has the experience to precisely prescribe the appropriate mix of incubation time (duration of Levulan or Metvyxia application on face) and exposure time (duration of a blue/red light source exposure) to maximize the clinical results and minimize discomfort.
+Dr. Ting and the clinical team has the experience to precisely prescribe the appropriate mix of incubation time (duration of Levulan application on face) and exposure time (duration of Blu-U light source exposure) to maximize the clinical results and minimize discomfort.

 Does diet matter?